dmarx/bench-warmers/on_paperclip_problems.md

 ---

 * 2022-06-22 - https://discord.com/channels/729741769192767510/730095596861521970/989261044084011079 - lol

+I think people taking direction from dumb LLMs will paperclip us before AGI will. can't wait for the "AI" cults. "we were just doing what the supreme intelligence told us to! we definitely didn't accidentally present it with leading prompts that directed it towards death-cult outputs" ... "the AI told me I had to shoot up my school!"

+---

 * 2022-06-10 - https://discord.com/channels/729741769192767510/730095596861521970/985027049481699369 - BMK doesn't want to litigate the term, but clearly is fixated on a definition already
 * 2022-05-20 - https://discord.com/channels/729741769192767510/730095596861521970/977254997614006333 - shorttermism doesn't mean we can't address multiples issues at once
 * 2022-05-07 - https://discord.com/channels/729741769192767510/730095596861521970/972678812930285698 - "alignment" vs "solving politics/economics and ethics"